-A One referee-The referee may also serve as a stroke and turn judge but shall not serve as starter.
+- A One referee-The referee may also serve as a stroke and turn judge but shall not serve as starter. - B One starter-The starter may also serve as a stroke and turn judge. - C Two stroke and turn judges-At least two people shall perform these duties during competition.